 Installing the Cross Tees

 The main tees have slots every foot to accept the cross tees.
 The cross tees simply snap in place.
-Make sure when two cross tees meet in the same slot that you install them on the correct side of each other or else they won’t line up (there is a correct way and a wrong way).
+Make sure when two cross tees meet in the same slot that you install them on the correct side of each other or else they won’t line up (there is a correct way and a wrong way which will be apparent).

 Installing the Panels